lrinkedewit/unit-11-auth-redo/README.md

 ```

 ### Create a cookie
-- [ ] Inside of `cookieController.setCookie`, create a cookie named 'codesmith' with the value of 'hi' that should be sent to the server with all requests
+- [ ] Inside of the `cookieController.setCookie` middleware, create a cookie named 'codesmith' with the value of 'hi' and attach it to express's response
+- [ ] Insert the `cookieController.setCookie` middleware into the `/` route so that requests to `/` have the `codesmith` cookie sent with the response
+- [ ] Verify in Chrome that the `codesmith` cookie is being sent by starting your server and navigating to `localhost:3000/`.
+Open up the Chrome dev tools, go to the `Resources` tab, and find the `codesmith` cookie in the Cookies section.
-- [ ] Inside of `cookieController.setCookie`, create a cookie named 'secret' with a value that is a random number generated from 0-99 that should be sent to the server with all requests
+- [ ] Inside of `cookieController.setCookie` middleware, create a cookie named 'secret' with a value that is a random number generated from 0-99 that should be sent to the server with all requests
 - [ ] Inside of `cookieController.setSSIDCookie`, create a cookie named 'ssid' with a value that is equal to the id of the user (mongoose creates an id for each user - you will need to implement a method to get the id of the user)

 ### Sessions